 Watching Travel Channel on Hulu

-Hulu Live TV offers Travel Channel along with many other channels and Hulu’s vast on-demand streaming library for $44.99/month after 7-day free trial.
+Hulu Live TV offers Travel Channel along with many other channels and Hulu’s vast on-demand streaming library for $54.99/month after 7-day free trial.

 Previously Hulu was known for their vast on-demand streaming library.
-Recently, they have added a Hulu Live TV service for $44.99 a month that offers Live Travel Channel Online Streaming.
+However, they also offer a Hulu + Live TV service for $54.99 a month that offers Live Travel Channel Online Streaming.
 Hulu Live TV is one of the best live TV streaming services available.
 It includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)